 Take steps to associate your brand with the thing(s) your business is known for; your trademark in the industry, for example.

 If your brand changes, make sure it is reflected in your advertising, marketing, public relations, and your website.
 Your entire corporate communications should exude your brand from your invoices and estimates to your employment application forms.
-Your website can most easily and affordably present your brand in the identity you intend.
+When you redesign your business website you can most easily and affordably present your brand in the identity you intend.

 Your Site Isn’t Secure